SenseNet/docs.sensenet.com/content/concepts/collaboration/04-workspace.md

 - limit access to workspace and its content
 - collaborate on multiple level (info sharing, office online editing etc.)

-**workspace as a logical unit** - used to formulate a separate area in the final solution (like subsites)
+**workspace as a logical unit** - used to formulate a separate area in the final solution (like sub-sites)

 You can have different workspaces completely separated (with workspace level user groups and trash), giving the opportunity to manage multiple company with different users on the same solution as an example.